swei5/michigan_notes/EECS-485/14 Networking.md

 	- Voice/video chats
 	- Video games
 	- Anything real-time
+		- Packages will have to **wait** before any of the previously missing packages, as TCP doesn't allow for out-of-order networking
+		- E.g. laggy videos

 The solution to this is UDP (User Datagram Protocol) - letting the application decide what it wants to do.
 - Better for real-time applications
+- Doesn't handle out-of-order and dropped packets

 ---
 ### Sockets
-The Socket API is provided by OS functions that let applications use the network.
+The Socket API is an abstraction provided by OS functions that let applications use the network.
 - Provides the TCP buffers that store packets
 - Implements TCP sliding window

-To allow for multiple programs sharing the network, we can create **multiple sockets**, each with its own **buffer** and **unique port number** (unique identifier for a socket on a host).
+To allow for multiple programs **sharing the network**, we can create **multiple sockets**, each with its own **buffer** and **unique port number** (unique identifier for a socket on a host).

 ![[Pasted image 20231030214319.png|400]]